denten-books/plain-text/3-format.md

 concrete objects on the page [@furuta_document_1982, 419-20;
 @kimura_structure_1984].

 The resulting laminate contains content appropriately formed and fused into its medium.
-SCRIPT and the related Generalized Markup Language (GML) developed in the late 1960s by IBM (originally for use on the CP67/CMS time-sharing system), and now at the basis of ubiquitous XML and HTML markup languages through ISO 8879, describes a number of such text transformations that occur to "generate the proper output form."
-In the process of formatting, SCRIPT represents the "logical topology" of text in its "canonical form" to produce an "intermediate data structure," which it then "'unfolds' all at once" by "'peeling' the data structure one level at a time" [@madnick_script_1968, 97].
+SCRIPT and the related Generalized Markup Language (GML) developed in the late 1960s by IBM (originally for use on the CP67/CMS time-sharing system), and now at the basis of ubiquitous XML and HTML markup languages through ISO 8879, describes a number of such text transformations that occur to "generating the correct output form."
+In the process of formatting, SCRIPT represents the "logical topology" of text in its "canonical form" to produce an "intermediate data structure," which is then "'unfolded' all at once" by "'peeling' the data structure one level at a time" [@madnick_script_1968, 92, 97].

 The schematics show that formatting involves more than simple application of visual style to words.
 Formatter designers from TROFF to FORMAT rather